flatironinstitute/binary_classification_metrics/README.md

 To install and run the repository and notebooks on your local machine proceed as follows.

-## Install dependancies
+## Install dependencies

-Some of the dependancies should be installed from `github` which apparently doesn't always work automically with the configuration files here (please tell me how to fix them if you know how).
-Install those dependancies separately as
+Some of the dependencies should be installed from `github` which apparently doesn't always work automically with the configuration files here (please tell me how to fix them if you know how).
+Install those dependencies separately as
 follows:

 ```bash